-Football teams don't win an important match without a good coach.
+Football teams and tennis players don't win an important match without a good coach.
 How about

-It's not that the Project Manager or the team don't know
+It's not that management or the team don't know

 what they're doing.
 After all, they are professionals.
 However, having trained or coached

-some 200 projects in about 40 organizations in 13 countries, we collected
+over 400 teams in some 40 organizations in 13 countries, we collected

-so much experience about improving the performance of projects, that any
+so much experience about improving the performance of teams and organizations, that any

 produce better results in 30% less time.
 Unbelievable?
-That's what many people thought until they actually did it!
+That's what many people thought until they actually tried!

 - Project Rescue

 Is a project going astray?
-We help to quickly put the project
+We help you to quickly getting the project

 back on track and to keep it there (or help you kill the project, if that's a better

-Example: Software project found out that they wouldn't meet the deadline; after one day of coaching (plus some guidance of a colleague of mine) changed immediately to meet the deadline successfully (no overtime!)
+Example: Software project found out that they wouldn't meet the deadline.
+After one day of coaching (plus some guidance of a colleague of mine) changed immediately to meet the deadline successfully (not working overtime!)